dhanendran/term-taxonomy-converter/readme.md

 == Installation ==

-1. Upload the `term-taxonomy-converter` folder to the `/wp-content/plugins/` directory, or search for Taxonomy Converter on the `Plugins > Add New` admin page and Install Now.
+1. Upload the `term-taxonomy-converter` folder to the `/wp-content/plugins/` directory, or search for Term Taxonomy Converter on the `Plugins > Add New` admin page and Install Now.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Tools -> Import screen, Click on Term Taxonomy Converter
+3. Go to the Tools -> Term Taxonomy Converter

 == Changelog ==